• Skip to primary navigation

 You could also put them into a large/deep bowl and puree them with an immersion blender.
 Or a regular blender if you don't have either of the first two options.

-Or if you need to get some aggression out just smash them with your hands!!!
+Or if you need to get some aggression out just smash them with your hands or use a potato masher.

 Step 5 shows the apricot puree in a glass measuring cup sittin gon a kitche scale